BERTphone: Phonetically-Aware Encoder Representations for Utterance-Level Speaker and Language Recognition: Analysis

 \subsection{Choice of pretraining alphabet}

-We evaluate how the choice of label set for ASR affects downstream performance.
-We train two additional SAN-CTC models with smaller label sets: phonemes without lexical stress (39 non-silence classes), and characters (uncased letters, digits, space, punctuation).
-We train our best task models on these systems as before; results are in Table~\ref{table:unit}.
+We evaluate how the choice of label set for CTC affects downstream performance.
+We pretrain two additional models (Fisher {\Model}, $\recon$ = 0.2) with other label sets: phonemes with lexical stress (primary and secondary) using CMUdict, and characters (uncased letters, digits, space, punctuation).
+We train task-specific models atop these systems as before; results are in \Cref{table:unit}.

-As expected, performance improves as the ASR task becomes more discriminative (more classes) and supervised (lexicon specificity).
-Removing lexical stress affected SR performance but not LR performance; perhaps relative emphasis is more discriminative for speakers.
-Even pretraining a lexicon-free character model outperforms previous models without pretraining ($C_\text{avg}$/EER of 8.57/5.14 on the 3sec set for LR, EER of 1.28 for SR), but this is unsurprising as character CTC is known to still learn phonetic representations internally \cite{belinkov2017analyzing}.`
+As expected, performance improves when going from characters to context-independent phonemes, the latter being more conditionally-independent (the CTC assumption) and whose prediction more explicitly encodes phonetic information.
+The character-based model remains competitive, which is not too surprising as character CTC is known to still learn phonetic representations internally \cite{belinkov2017analyzing}.
+We see equal or slight degradation when using phonemes with lexical stresses indicated.

+We note that all three models have token error rates between 10\% to 13\% (upon greedy decoding via CTC), corresponding with their alphabet size.
+Hence, with WFST-based decoding using CMUdict and a language model, {\Model} could be easily adapted to give a competitive end-to-end ASR model that looks similar to a self-attention + CTC system (SAN-CTC) \cite{salazar2019self}.